sweetlikekendy/learning-git/readme.md

 6. To merge your branch with master, checkout to master, then run fast-forward merge.

    `git checkout <master_branch>`

    `git merge -`

+   Note: Using '-' means just use the previous branch.

 7. After merging, push your changes (you should be in master branch).